adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

 ## Conclusion
-Among all the classification algorithms applied, Random Forest with the randomize search CV with best search parameters and Ensembling voting classifier are giving the best accuracy of 97%.
+Among all the classification algorithms applied, Random Forest gives the best accuracy of 97% and it is the most trustworthy models among other I have used for this dataset.